10

 Why Live in Montlake

-Montlake, a neighborhood in Seattle, is situated between Portage Bay and Union Bay, surrounded by scenic waterways and lush green spaces.
-The area features historic storybook Tudors and cottages along old stone streets, with homes often hidden among magnolias and evergreens.
-Montlake has a population of nearly 4,800 residents and is highly rated for its public schools, outdoor activities, and commuting options.
-Students typically attend Montlake Elementary, currently under construction with classes held at John Marshall School, followed by Edmonds S. Meany Middle and Garfield High, all of which have high ratings.
+Montlake is a Seattle neighborhood situated between Portage Bay and Union Bay, surrounded by scenic waterways and lush green spaces.
+The community features historic cottages and Tudor-style homes along old stone streets, with yards often including magnolia and evergreen trees.
+Students attend highly rated schools, including Montlake Elementary School, Edmonds S. Meany Middle School and Garfield High School.
 The University of Washington is less than a mile away, offering a wide range of academic programs.
-Montlake boasts several parks, including Volunteer Park, which features the Seattle Asian Art Museum, Water Tower Observation Deck, and the gravesites of Bruce Lee and Brandon Lee.
-Montlake Playfield Park offers a community center, playground, and turf field, while Marsh Island and Interlaken Park provide scenic trails and woodlands for outdoor activities.
+Montlake offers several attractions, like Volunteer Park, which features the Seattle Asian Art Museum, Water Tower Observation Deck and the gravesites of Bruce Lee and Brandon Lee.
+Montlake Playfield Park offers a community center, playground and turf field.
+Marsh Island and Interlaken Park provide scenic trails and woodlands for outdoor activities.
 The Washington Park Arboretum, a 230-acre natural attraction, includes the Seattle Japanese Garden and hosts free walking tours.
-Local amenities include a small retail core with shops, restaurants, and a popular bike shop.
+Local amenities include a small retail core with shops, restaurants and a popular bike shop.
 Residents frequent Fuel Coffee and Café Lago, known for its Tuscan wood-fired pizzas.
 Mont's Market on 24th Avenue serves as a convenient stop for groceries.
 The neighborhood is bike-friendly and offers easy access to Interstate 5, with Downtown Seattle less than 5 miles away.
-Montlake is noted for its serene environment, diverse amenities, and proximity to major city attractions.

 Frequently Asked Questions